-While in an ideal world, a split from a partner would always end amicably and youd both be able to move on with your lives, this doesnt always happen.
-Unfortunately, separating couples can often find themselves embroiled in bitter battles over property, money, custody and other divorce terms.
-Things can escalate quickly, and can even result in a situation where one party spies on the other in order to gather evidence to aid their prospects in the divorce case.
+While in an ideal world, a split from a partner would always end amicably, and youd both be able to move on with your lives, this doesn't always happen.
+Unfortunately, separating couples often find themselves embroiled in bitter battles over property, money, custody and other divorce terms.
+Things can escalate quickly, resulting in one party spying on the other to gather evidence to aid their prospects in the divorce case.

-Have you good reason to suspect youre being spied on?
+Have you good reason to suspect you're being spied on?

-Fight back with counter surveillance technology
+Fight back with Counter-Surveillance Technology

 Home and workplace checking for bugs

-- Look for small holes in walls or furniture youre looking for tiny round pinholes where a lens could peep through
+- Look for small holes in walls or furniture you're looking for tiny round pinholes where a lens could peep through.

-A good detector can pick up these frequencies and point you in the direction of the transmitter, so you can root out the bug and get rid of it.
-These devices tend to be very simple to use, emitting an audio signal when transmission has been detected which grows louder the closer you get to the source.
-It is less likely that your workplace will have been bugged due to security systems and the large number of people around, but it could still be worth taking a look around your desk anyway.
-A bug detector may not be useful in this instance however, as there are likely to be lots of transmitting devices around (i.e. your colleagues phones and computers).
+A good detector can pick up these frequencies and point you in the transmitter's direction, so you can root out the bug and eliminate it.
+These devices tend to be very simple, emitting an audio signal when transmission has been detected, which grows louder the closer you get to the source.
+It is less likely that your workplace will have been bugged due to security systems and many people around, but it could still be worth looking around your desk anyway.
+However, a bug detector may not be useful in this instance, as there will likely be many transmitting devices around (i.e. your colleague's phones and computers).